HtmlIsBetterThanC/SteamDex/readme.md

 ### **⚖️ License**

-SteamDEX is licensed under the MIT license.
+SteamDEX is licensed under the GPL-3.0 license.
 See the [license file](LICENSE) for details.
 You are free to use, modify, and distribute the app under the terms of the license.

 ---